Last updated on June 11th, 2023 at 05:42 am

 But before starting any challenge do proper planning while following the above 7 steps.

-You heard that saying “an idiot with a plan can beat a genius without a plan”.
-So planning provides you a solid base to do the challenge and helps you stick to it.
+You heard that saying “An idiot with a plan can beat a genius without a plan”.
+So planning provides a solid base to do the challenge and helps you stick to it.

-Now tell me in the comments which no spend challenge idea did you like?
+Now tell me in the comments which no-spend challenge idea you like.
 A week or a month longer.